⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Supports Digestion & Reduces Bloating

-Source: Ayurvedic tradition, supported by digestive research
+Source: Ayurvedic Pharmacopoeia of India + digestive research

 🛡️